canattofilipe/docker/basic_usage.rst

      docker container inspect ex-daemon-basic

-Execute a command in running container:
+Execute a command in a running container:

 .. code:: bash